FAIRplus/the-fair-cookbook/content/recipes/applied-examples/eubopen-hcs-bioimage_matched.md

 ## (Meta-)Data standard for high-content screening experiments

-There is not a single specification around a metadata standard (URL_TO_INSERT_TERM_316 https://fairsharing.org/search?fairsharingRegistry=Standard)  for high-content screening experiments.
+There is not a single specification around a metadata standard for high-content screening experiments.

-The most advanced recommendation is [REMBI](http://bit.ly/rembi_v1), the "Recommended Metadata for Biological Images (URL_TO_INSERT_RECORD-NAME_317 https://fairsharing.org/523) "
+The most advanced recommendation is [REMBI](http://bit.ly/rembi_v1), the "Recommended Metadata for Biological Images (URL_TO_INSERT_RECORD-NAME_169 https://fairsharing.org/523) "
 {footcite}`Sarkans2021` .

-REMBI (URL_TO_INSERT_RECORD-ABBREV_318 https://fairsharing.org/523)  spans different layers of granularity, from study, over samples, to images and even analyzed data.
+REMBI (URL_TO_INSERT_RECORD-ABBREV_170 https://fairsharing.org/523)  spans different layers of granularity, from study, over samples, to images and even analyzed data.
-This granularity is not necessarily reflected in the ways available to store informat (URL_TO_INSERT_TERM_319 https://fairsharing.org/search?recordType=model_and_format) ion in files.
+This granularity is not necessarily reflected in the ways available to store information in files.

 Strict definitions of "data" vs. "metadata" did not reach community-consensus in the field.